The directed landscape: Preliminaries

 \subsection{Melons}

 Let $C^n_+$ be the space of continuous functions

 For $f \in C^n_+$, we can define a function $Wf \in C^n_+$ by the formula

-Here $(s, i)^k$ is the sequence with $k$ copies of the points $(s, i)$.
-The function $Wf$ can be thought of as the recording tableau of a continuous version of the Robinson-Schensted-Knuth bijection.
+Here $(s, i)^k$ is the sequence with $k$ copies of the point $(s, i)$.
+The function $Wf$ can be thought of as the recording tableau of a continuous version of the Robinson-Schensted-Knuth bijection, see Section 6 in \cite{o2003conditioned}.
 We call $Wf$ the \textbf{melon} of $f$.
 We will explore the process of constructing melons more in Section \ref{S:melon}.
-Paths in the melon $Wf$ are ordered so that $(Wf)_1 \ge (Wf)_2 \ge \dots \ge (Wf)_n$ (at the level of finite RSK, this is a consequence of the Young tableaux inequalities).
+Paths in the melon $Wf$ are ordered so that $(Wf)_1 \ge (Wf)_2 \ge \dots \ge (Wf)_n$ (see the discussion at the beginning of Section \ref{S:melon}).
 This is where the term melon comes from: since paths in $Wf$ avoid each other and all start from $0$, they look like stripes on a watermelon.
+Note that in physics literature, the term watermelon is often used for ensembles of nonintersecting random walks or Brownian motions which fit into this context.